ctrombley/force-ssl-nginx/README.md

 127.0.0.1 force-ssl.com www.force-ssl.com force-ssl.staging.com force-ssl.ci.com
 ```

-The elb container hosts the reverse proxy that terminates SSL and sets X-Forwarded-Proto.
+The elb container hosts the reverse proxy (ELB) that terminates SSL and sets the X-Forwarded-Proto header.
-The app container is the proxied app.
+The app container is the proxied app running nginx (passenger).

 ## Linking and running the containers